 If you exceed the USDA’s income limit, you should consider an FHA loan as they have no wage maximums.
-The FHA doesn’t actually give you money for house.
+The FHA doesn’t actually give you money for a home loan.
 It insures the loan, which entices lenders to finance mortgages since they are backed by the government.

 - If you already own the home and are buying just the land, the maximum is $23,226.

-Loans typically are for 20 years or less.
-The minimum down payment is 3.5%, and all FHA loans are assumable.
-That means if you decide the sell your home, the buyer can just take over the payments.
+All FHA loans are assumable.
+That means if you decide to sell your home, the buyer can just take over the payments.
 That’s a great feature if interest rates have risen since you got the mortgage.

 Like a USDA loan, the biggest downside is mortgage insurance.
 The upfront premium is 1.75% and the monthly fee is .85%, which is divided equally into 12 installments per year.

 As for credit, the score requirement varies from lender to lender, but the minimum score that will qualify for an FHA loan is 580.